jadekennedy/IBMDSCert/README.md

-# IBMDSCert
+# IBM Data Science Certificate
-A collection of projects required as fulfillment of the IBM Data Science Certificate
+This repository hosts a collection of projects required to complete the IBM Data Science Certificate.